Conference Dates: 1-3 November 2024

 Hybrid conference (online and in person at the National Art School, Sydney)

 In recent years, the material turn has gained increasing prominence across diverse disciplines.
 Simultaneously, the advent of new imaging technologies has transformed our understanding of what it means to make, view, and interpret images, calling into question their ‘materiality’.
-The Material Image, the 8th Transdisciplinary Imaging Conference at the Intersections of Art, Science, and Culture to be held at the National Art School from 1-3 November, 2024, aims to actively engage with these developments and explore the ways in which the diverse materiality of images mirror and shape societal values, impact communication, and contribute to the formation of collective identities and ideas in a visually saturated world.
+The Material Image, the 8th International Transdisciplinary Imaging Conference at the Intersections of Art, Science, and Culture to be held at the National Art School from 1-3 November, 2024, aims to actively engage with these developments by exploring the diverse materiality of images, particularly in relation to art.
+It seeks to understand how these images and practices reflect and influence societal values, communication dynamics, and the formation of collective ideas and identities in our visually saturated world.

-New materialist theories have emerged in recent decades, emphasising the dynamic nature of matter and embracing aesthetics characterised by vibrancy, flux, and flow, across vastly differing scales.
+Against this backdrop, new materialist theories have emerged in recent decades, emphasising the dynamic nature of matter and embracing aesthetics characterised by vibrancy, flux, and flow, across vastly differing scales.
 These perspectives offered an optimistic view of the interconnectedness between humans and non-humans.
 However, in today’s global context, marked by a pandemic, military conflicts, the rise of neo-fascism, the rapid infiltration of AI into daily life, and the escalating climate crisis, it is timely to reassess various forms of materialisms and materialities.
-These challenges prompt a critical examination of the implications and applications of posthuman theories such as new materialism in the context of current issues and the future of the image.
+These challenges prompt a critical examination of theories such as new materialism and their implications in addressing current issues and shaping future images.
+This reassessment is centered on recognising the critical role of art and creative practices in deepening our understanding of materiality within image discourses.

 We welcome submissions from artists, designers, scholars, curators, and researchers in any field related to the conference theme.